haticeyunlu/getir-case/README.md

 ```
 ### Configuration

-* app.port: the port number you want to serve
+* APP_PORT: the port number you want to serve
-* database.uri: connection string of database
+* DATABASE_URI: connection string of database

 ### Request (as cURL)